 Dr. Gnage holds a bachelor’s degree in English from Alcorn A&M College, Lorman, Mississippi; a master’s degree in English from University of Southwestern Louisiana, and doctoral degree in English (American Literature) from The Florida State University.

-Dr. Gnage was presented with the Empowerment Inspiration Award given by the West Virginia Minority Business Development Center to individuals for their significant achievements/accomplishments, inspiring others by example and guidance, and continuing to excel in personal and professional goals and objectives, the Women of Excellence Award for Trail Blazing awarded by Altrusa International, Inc. to women that have made inroads in their careers and/or community that have never been done before, and the Shirley B. Gordon Award of Distinction presented by Phi Theta Kappa International Honor Society of the Two-Year College for her outstanding support of Phi Theta Kappa, and the Elks Citizen of the Year award for demonstrating a personal interest and involvement in the revitalization of downtown Parkersburg.
+Dr. Gnage was presented with the Empowerment Inspiration Award given by the West Virginia Minority Business Development Center to individuals for their significant achievements/accomplishments, inspiring others by example and guidance, and continuing to excel in personal and professional goals and objectives, the Women of Excellence Award for Trail Blazing awarded by Altrusa International, Inc. to women that have made inroads in their careers and/or community that have never been done before, the Shirley B. Gordon Award of Distinction presented by Phi Theta Kappa International Honor Society of the Two-Year College for her outstanding support of Phi Theta Kappa, and the Elks Citizen of the Year award for demonstrating a personal interest and involvement in the revitalization of downtown Parkersburg.